464squad/FoodAssistants_LogisticsService/readme.md

 - Retrieving the Data
 - Deleting the Data

-Make sure to use the '/readLogistics/' to retrieve the data from the...

 ## Retrieving the Data

 We have created an API that returns the necessary data from the Submissions team.